• Skip to main content

 Does jackfruit taste like meat?

 Fresh jackfruit is hard to find in the USA as it grows in tropical areas.
 Its exportation is easier when canned, so that's how you are more likely to find it.
-You can find fresh jackfruit sometimes, which would also work in this recipe, as long as it is a young and green fruit.
-You can check out the first few minutes from this jackfruit video from "Sauce Stach" to visualize better what is a fresh jackfruit and how to prepare it.
+You can find fresh jackfruit sometimes, which would also work in this recipe, as long as it is green young jackfruit (unripe jackfruit).
+You can check out the first few minutes of this jackfruit video from "Sauce Stach" to visualize better what is a fresh jackfruit and how to prepare it.

 You can now find canned jackfruit in most grocery stores.
-If you can't find it, then look in an Asian grocery stores.
+If you can't find it, then look in Asian markets.
 You can also buy it online.

 Close up on a vegan jackfruit curry filled with snap peas and red pepper.
 You can see the creamy coconut curry sauce from a close point of view.